legal / right

 - Conduct data quality audits

-- Remove non-compliant datasets
+- Remove non-compliant data products

 - Suspend or terminate accounts violating these terms